 How do I take part in #WorldWhiskyDay?

-You can find a World Whisky Day event near you by visiting the official website.
-Why not go along with a few friends and taste some great whiskies!
-We’re sure you’ll meet lots of like-minded people embracing the day, some new and some old, to the World of Whisky!
+You can find a World Whisky Day event near you by visiting the official website, so why not go along with a few friends and taste some great whisky?!
+We’re sure you’ll meet many like-minded people embracing the day, some new and some old, to the World of Whisky!

 I’ve never tried whisky before, is that OK?

-The idea of founder Blair Bowman is to give everybody the chance to try whisky!
-You might not usually drink it or only at any particular times of the year; it might even convert you!
+The idea of founder Blair Bowman is to give everybody a chance to try whisky!
+You might not usually drink it or only at any particular time of the year; it might even convert you!

 What are the best Whisky Glasses?